📋 ANSWERS FROM LOCAL KC EXPERTS

 Standard torsion springs: 7–10 years or 10,000 cycles.
 Extension springs: 5–7 years.
 Kansas City's freeze-thaw cycles accelerate spring fatigue.
 Plan to replace proactively at year 7–8 rather than waiting for a failure.

-High-cycle springs (25,000+ cycles) are available for $30–$60 more and are worth it for households using the garage 4+ times daily.
+High-cycle springs (25,000+ cycles) are available for a free written estimate more and are worth it for households using the garage 4+ times daily.
 Spring replacement guide →

 Belt drive vs chain drive vs screw drive opener?